carloswm85/basic-ntier-template/README.md

 dotnet ef dbcontext scaffold "Name=BasicNtierTemplateConnection" Microsoft.EntityFrameworkCore.SqlServer --output-dir Model --project BasicNtierTemplate.Data --startup-project BasicNtierTemplate.API --force --use-database-names --no-pluralize
 ```

+### Example: `Blog` and `Post` models

+This template has a built in example case for use and testing of database, EF Core and API endpoints (with `Sample` service, repository, interfaces and API resource name).

+For additional information on this example, see: <https://learn.microsoft.com/en-us/ef/core/modeling/relationships>

 ---

 ## Template Information